chaitu2201/Docker-course/README.md

 official ubuntu base image which you can use for your container.
 It's just ~ 22 MB, isn't it very small ? on a contrary if you look at official ubuntu VM image it will be close to ~ 2.3 GB.
 So the container base image is almost 100 times less than VM image.

-Note: Contaiers are ephimeral in nature ie they are short lived..
+Note: Contaiers are ephimeral in nature ie they are short lived and it is a layered filesystem.

 ## Files and Folders in containers base images